 We’ve always looked to the White House for leadership, strength, and guidance.
-But also fashion advice.
+But it’s also been a source of fashion inspiration.
 Whatever the first ladies wear, they always make waves in the tabloids and we often try to emulate the styles we see photographed in the Oval Office.

 Catch up on the trends that America’s first ladies have latched onto and the drama that comes with their outfit choices.
 You’ll hear all about risqué fashion choices of the past and get to know how much First Lady Melania Trump’s custom wedding dress actually cost.